Skip to content

 Focus Management

-Make sure you handle or your setup like a SPA Router is setting the focus properly on page or context changes.
-Consider of using Reach Router because of the build-in accessibility feature.
+Make sure you set the focus properly on page or context changes.
+Consider using Reach Router because of its built-in accessibility features.

-From the technical side, we have to assign an invisible focus, so the user can continue the navigation inside this new content.
+From a technical perspective, we need to assign an invisible focus so the user can continue navigating inside this new content.

 Example setup: